ibuchanan/SpaceMiner/README.md

 ## Questions we're trying to address

-* How can a beginner get started quickly, and within one hour of coding for the first time produce a result that's:
+* How can a beginner get started quickly, and within one hour of coding for the first time produce a game that's:
   * Fun
   * Instructive
   * Unique